tstack/lnav/docs/source/data.rst

 Log messages contain a good deal of useful data, but it's not always easy to get at.
-The log parser built into **lnav** is able to extract data as described by :ref:`log-formats` as well as discovering data in plain text messages.
+The log parser built into **lnav** is able to extract data as described by :ref:`log_formats` as well as discovering data in plain text messages.
 This data can then be queried and processed using the SQLite front-end that is also incorporated into **lnav**.
 As an example, the following Syslog message from :code:`sudo` can be processed to extract several key/value pairs::